 If you are found with less than 2 ounces of marijuana you will, at the police officer’s discretion, be given a citation telling you when and where to appear for processing.
 The processing center is located at the county’s Justice Center 405 Martin Luther King St. in Georgetown.
 You will be fingerprinted and photographed and then released on a personal recognizance bond instead of going to jail.

 Will you Need a Lawyer?

 You will have to appear before the court system.
 If you don’t appear, a warrant will be issued for your arrest and you will be picked up and sent to jail.
 There are many things that can go wrong with your case as it goes through the court system.
 It is advisable to hire a criminal defense lawyer to get all of the facts of your case reviewed to make sure you get the best outcome your circumstances allow.
-Stephen Hesse is criminal defense trial lawyer with years of experience in the Williamson County Court system.
+Steve Hesse is criminal defense trial lawyer with years of experience in the Williamson County Court system.
 Call 512-930-2120 so you won’t have to face the court system alone.